2021 AWARD RECIPIENTS

 PCR INNOVATORS DAY

-View a replay of the Jon DeHaan Foundation Award Ceremony, during which David Kuraguntla and Domenico D’Amario receive the Foundation's Award for Innovation in Cardiology for their innovative developments in cardiovascular medicine.
+View a replay of the Jon DeHaan Foundation Award Ceremony, during which David Kuraguntla from Alio and Dr. Domenico D’Amario each receive the Foundation's Award for Innovation in Cardiology for their innovative developments in cardiovascular medicine.

 November 2021 – For the fifth year in a row, the Jon DeHaan Foundation was pleased to partner with the TCT Shark Tank Innovation Competition.
 The Transcatheter Cardiovascular Therapeutics (TCT) conference took place in November in Orlando.